Table of Contents

 An acquired trait is the character developed in an individual as a result of environmental influence.
-These traits are not coded in the DNA of a living organism and therefore cannot be passed on to future generations.
+These traits are not coded by the DNA of a living organism and therefore cannot be passed on to future generations.

 Darwin, Lamarck and Acquired Traits

 Lamarck initially hypothesized that the acquired traits can be passed on from parents to offsprings making the organism more suitable to the environment.
 Darwin, later on, removed this hypothesis from his publication – Theory of Evolution, once he had enough evidence to prove that the acquired traits are not passed on from one generation to another.

 E.g. an offspring born to a bodybuilder need not necessarily have extremely large muscles.
 This is because the muscles were acquired by the bodybuilder during his lifetime.

 These are the traits that are inherited from the parents to the offspring.
 Hair, skin, eye colour, body type, height, and susceptibility to certain diseases are some of the examples of inherited traits in humans.
 The inherited traits of an individual are determined by their genes.